LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling: Related Work

 \paragraph{Tool-Augmented Agentic LMMs.} Complementing RL-based reasoning, another line of research incorporates tools to incentivize LMMs' agentic capabilities.
 For images, recent methods \cite{zheng2025deepeyes,su2025pixelreasoner,wu2025vilasr,yang2025mermaid} interleave pixel-level operations (e.g., zooming in, drawing auxiliary lines, generative imagery) to reason over finer details while reducing hallucinations.
-For videos, VITAL \cite{zhang2025vital} shows that tool-augmented RL improves video QA and temporal grounding. \emph{Our approach differs from VITAL in two key aspects.} \textbf{First}, LongVT targets video segment-in-a-haystack reasoning and contributes a large-scale, high-quality dataset and benchmark.
+For videos, VITAL \cite{zhang2025vital} shows that tool-augmented RL improves video QA and temporal grounding, while concurrent multi-agent designs target parallel tool dispatch \cite{yang2026paravt} or storyline-guided cross-modal collaboration \cite{yang2026svagent}. \emph{Our approach differs from VITAL in two key aspects.} \textbf{First}, LongVT targets video segment-in-a-haystack reasoning and contributes a large-scale, high-quality dataset and benchmark.
 VideoSIAH not only triggers tool-integrated reasoning but also reveals emergent human-like self-reflection in long-form video understanding. \textbf{Second}, we propose a three-stage closed-loop training paradigm combining SFT cold start, RL, and a dedicated RFT stage leveraging high-quality rollout traces for iterative self-refinement. \textbf{Moreover}, unlike prior work relying on multi-task objectives \cite{feng2025videor1,li2025videochatr1} or explicit tool rewards \cite{zheng2025deepeyes,zhang2025vital}, LongVT shows that single-task RL with a decoupled temporal-grounding reward can still achieve state-of-the-art performance in long video reasoning.